sriveerisetti/NCAA_Mens_March_Madness_2025_2026/README.md

 2. **Historical Seed Model** — Looks at how specific seed matchups have played out historically in the NCAA tournament.
 A 5-vs-12 game has a known upset rate.
 A 1-vs-16 almost never goes to the underdog.
 This model provides a structural prior based on decades of tournament data.

-3. **Ensemble Blending** — The two models are combined with a 63/37 weighting (in-season / historical) and an upset threshold derived from calibration analysis.
-When the blended probability falls below the threshold, the model picks the underdog.
+3. **Ensemble Blending** — The two models are combined with a 63/37 weighting (in-season / historical) and an upset threshold of 0.58 derived from calibration analysis.
+When the blended probability says the favorite has less than a 58% chance of winning, we pick the underdog.

 ---